How to Know If You Are Ready for Marriage

 How do you handle conflict, and has it improved over time?

 Not whether you fight — every couple does — but whether your conflicts resolve, whether repair happens genuinely, whether the patterns over time have improved rather than calcified.
 A relationship entering marriage with unresolved recurring conflict patterns will not have those patterns resolved by the marriage.
-It will have them amplified.
+It will have them amplified — because marriage increases stakes, intimacy, and the cost of dysfunction.

 Have you talked about the major things explicitly?